 There are so many differences between the two types of chromatins, though, they have some similarities as well.

-Both are the sequences of DNA made up of a chain of nucleotides.
-Though perform different functions.
+- Both are sequences of DNA made up of polynucleotide chains, however, have different functions.

-Both chromatins can only interact with a special type of protein known as histones.
+- Both chromatins can interact with a special type of protein known as histones to package on chromosomes.

 Euchromatin in a nutshell:

 Only around 1.8% to 2.0% (or sometimes 3%) regions of a human genome are gene-rich segments, meaning, the euchromatin.
 The DNA sequences of the euchromatin region are actively involved in the replication, transcription and translation and thus form proteins.

 The euchromatin regions look light pink under the microscope.
 In the nucleus, the euchromatin region appears in the middle scattered to allow enzymes to perform various catalytic reactions.